ShengChen3/hth_fallprogram/2-Finding-an-Interesting-Dataset-ShengC/README.md

 I am interested in this data because I am a baseball fan and this data shows the stats for different baseball teams in the MLB.
-I think it would be really useful if I want to look at the stats for different teams and their best players according to stats.
-Perhaps I can also find the correlation between different factors like how the avg bat age affects their performance.
-The dataset can also be used to look at the list of managers for different teams and we can see that some of them switched between teams.
+The data shows all 30 teams in 2022 with their respective ranking.
+The data given would allow me to find correlation between different statistics and compare them to find a relationship.

 10 Questions that I have:
-1. Which manager leads the best team?
+1. Which 3 teams have the highest win in 2022?
-2. How can I use the data to interpret why some managers switch jobs?
-3. Does attendance affect performance of the teams?
+2. What team has the highest homerun?
+3. Which team has the highest 3B (triples)?
+4. Does having more runs contribute to higher winning rate?
+5. Does having more homeruns contribute to higher winning rate?
+6. What is the relationship between BA and OPS?
+7. What factors affect OPS+?
+8. Does RBI lead to higher WL%?
+9. What is the ratio of SB (stolen bases) to CS (caught stealing) in each team?
+10. Which team has the highest AB (at-bat) to RBI ratio?